nndraha/nndraha.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a researcher specializing in food safety, quantitative microbial risk assessment, and predictive modeling.
-Our published work, which has accumulated over 1,100 citations and an h-index of 14 (based on Google Scholar), evaluates cold chain management, time-temperature abuse, and the mitigation of foodborne pathogens across various supply chains.

-Currently, I am focused on applying molecular diagnostics and synthetic biology, including CRISPR-Cas12a technologies, to improve pathogen detection in Indonesian food matrices.
-Alongside my active laboratory research and drafting a book on foodborne bacterial pathogens in Indonesia, I serve as the Editor-in-Chief for *Trophos Science of Food*, published by NUSAXIS PUSTAKA MANDIRI LLC., where I manage the editorial process and develop new publishing initiatives.
+I am a food safety researcher specializing in quantitative microbial risk assessment and predictive modeling.
+My work evaluates cold chain management, time-temperature abuse, and the mitigation of foodborne pathogens across various supply chains.
+Currently, my research focuses on applying molecular diagnostics and synthetic biology, including CRISPR-Cas12a technologies, to improve pathogen detection in Indonesian food matrices.
+In addition to my laboratory research and authoring a textbook on foodborne bacterial pathogens in Indonesia, I serve as the Editor-in-Chief for Trophos Science of Food, published by NUSAXIS PUSTAKA MANDIRI LLC.

 <b>Office</b><br>
 Research Center for Food Technology and Processing<br>